msk-nlp/msk-nlp.github.io/_pages/about.md

 ---
  permalink: /
 title: "About Us"
-excerpt: "About us"
+ excerpt: "About me"
  author_profile: true
  redirect_from:
    - /about/
    - /about.html
  ---

 We are a team in the Strategy & Innovation department at Memorial Sloan Kettering Cancer Center.